etch1994/R-DataCamp-Exploring-the-Kaggle-Data-Science-Survey/README.md

 we have 5 files at this repository:
 1) 'instructions' file that DataCamp gave mo to make that project
-2) 'kagglesurvey.csv' data to be manipulated o find answers
+2) 'kagglesurvey.csv' data to be manipulated to find answers
 3) 'notebook-R.r' R source code of the project
 4) 'notebook-html.html' HTML for the source code
 5) 'notebook-pdf.pdf' pdf of the source code